snmp161/api-ratelimiter/README.md

 Rate limiting service for an API server.
 Runs as a helper HTTP service that Angie calls via `auth_request`.
-Does not parse the protocol, does not build business responses — replies `200 OK` or `429 Too Many Requests` with an empty body.
+Does not parse the protocol, does not build business responses — replies `200 OK` or `403 Forbidden` with an empty body (403, not 429, because Angie's `auth_request` only forwards 2xx / 401 / 403 to the parent — anything else becomes 500).
 Response customisation is done on the Angie side via `error_page`.

 Full specification — [`docs/specification.md`](docs/specification.md) (Russian).

 ## What's inside

 - HTTP endpoint `GET /check` — the only entry point Angie calls.
-Reads `X-Api-Key` and `X-Real-IP`, returns 200 / 429.
+Reads `X-Api-Key` and `X-Real-IP`, returns 200 / 403.
 - in-memory counters with a fixed-window algorithm and burst support.
 - Redis (3 DBs): per-api-key limits, abusive api-keys, abusive IPs.
 - Web admin (read-only) and Prometheus `/metrics` — both read from a